 While we encourage the use of social media, we also know it’s important to practice safe habits.
 Read our blog, “Becoming Savvy and Staying Safe on Social Media,” to learn more.

-How you connect with friends and family has taken on a new form, but this does not mean that you have to stop doing the activities that you and your peers enjoy doing in-person.
+How you connect with friends and family has taken on a new form, but this does not mean that you have to stop doing the activities that you and your peers enjoy doing in person.
 Use one of the mentioned video calling platforms to host a game night or a virtual book club!
-Or, simply use these virtual tools to have a conversation, chat, and connect.
+Set up a video call for a family dinner or watch a movie together.
+Or simply use these virtual tools to have a conversation, chat, and connect.

 Search the blog

 - How Independent Living Can Benefit Those Choosing to Work into Retirement